“Watching your thoughts without judgment.” Andy Puddicombe’s explanation of meditation in a recent session, Headspace

 How to Meditate

-5. Establish a quiet mind.
-The key is to not beat yourself up as thoughts begin to swirl.
+Good news to keep in mind when it comes to a busy mind: The key is to not beat yourself up as thoughts begin to swirl.
 They will.
 When your mind quiets itself, the natural behavior, because it has been conditioned for years, is for your thoughts to find their momentum.
-The good news is that by noticing that you have active thoughts is evidence that you are paying attention to your mind and with time, you will be able to slow these thoughts down and eventually cease them when you wish.
-The best way I’ve discovered to quiet my mind is to count my breath.
+The good news is that by noticing that you have active thoughts is evidence that you are paying attention to your mind and with time, you will be able to slow these thoughts down and eventually step back from them and observe them objectively – without judgment.
+The best way I’ve discovered to objectively observe my thoughts is to count my breath.
 I give my yoga instructor Bridgette all of the credit for teaching me a simple, yet very powerful trick.
 Mix up your counts, breathe in for four and out for two.
 Breathe in for 4 and out for four.
 Strengthen your breath and breathe in for 8 and out for 4.
 You get the idea.
 When you focus on breathing, your mind isn’t focusing on your thoughts.

 A simple practice that can offer a wealth of goodness into your life.
 Have a wonderful Wednesday.
 Namaste.